mpollmeier/scala-repl-pp/README.md

 cd /path/to/dotty
 git fetch

-OLD=3.4.2     # set to version that was used before you bumped it NEW=3.5.2-RC2 # set to version that you bumped it to git checkout $NEW git diff $OLD..$NEW compiler/src/dotty/tools/repl
+OLD=3.5.2-RC2 # set to version that was used before you bumped it NEW=3.6.4     # set to version that you bumped it to git diff $OLD..$NEW compiler/src/dotty/tools/repl
 ```
 * check if any of those changes need to be reapplied to this repo